primordialmachine/dailies/day17/README.md

 The program opens a window.

-It presents two scenes:
+It presents six scenes:

+- A triangle with a checkerboard texture.
+  The camera rotates around the geometrics.

+- A quadriliteral with a checkerboard texture.
+  The camera rotates around the geometrics.

+- A cube with a checkerboard texture.
+  The camera rotates around the geometrics.

+- An octahderon with a checkerboard texture.
+  The camera rotates around the geometrics.

+- Two cubes both with a checkerboard texture.
+  The cubes are distributed around the origin.
+  The camera rotates around the geometrics.

-One cube and one octahedron, both with the same texture.
+- Two octahedrons both with a checkerboard texture.
+  The octahedrons are distributed around the origin.
   The camera rotates around the geometrics.

 To exit the program either close the window or press `Escape` when the window has keyboard focus.
 To switch between the two scenes, press `Enter`.